 Opae ‘ula are not only important for a well-functioning ecosystem.
 They also have a role in traditional sustainable fishing practices in Hawaiʻi.
 Opae ‘ula were harvested from the pools to be used as bait for Opelu, a type of mackerel found close to shore.
 The opae ‘ula were collected and mixed with red dirt or cinder to deploy from a canoe.
 It is believed that the dark color of the bait attracted the opelu, who mainly relied on visual cues for food, while not drawing in predators like sharks that relied on smell.
 Opelu fishing was highly seasonal, and harvesting them from February to June was kapu (forbidden) as they grew and spawned.
 During this time many fishermen would propagate the opelu schools by feeding them from their canoes using the opae ‘ula mixture.
 After caring for the opelu schools during the closed season, the Hawaiians would harvest the opelu from July to January.
 This concept of open-ocean farming is one of the traditions that made Hawaiians prosperous.
 Some families cared for the opelu koa (areas where opelu would aggregate) for generations, a practice that is still carried on in some areas today.

 By modeling the extent of sea level rise, coastal migration, and wave run-up, we have the ability to plan for the future.
 Areas of future wetland habitat can be protected.
 Developers and planners can make more informed decisions about coastal construction.
 Fishpond practitioners can plan restorative work that will take into account future water levels.
 Having a comprehensive model of future scenarios will allow people and nature to persist alongside one another throughout the decades to come.
+Click to learn more about the scientific analysis.

 Data Collection, Modeling, and Design Team